subquery/documentation/docs/subquery_network/node_operators/setup/security-guide.md

 docker-compose up -d
 ```

 3.4.
-Config NGINX: Edit your NGINX configuration to add the following (e.g. it would usually be at `/etc/nginx/conf.d/proxy.mysqindexer.com.conf`, you can create one if it doesn't exist.)
+Config Nginx: Edit your Nginx configuration (usually found at `/etc/nginx/conf.d/proxy.mysqindexer.com.conf`, create one if it does not exist) to add the following:

 ```shell
 # /etc/nginx/conf.d/proxy.mysqindexer.com.conf